nylas/nylas-mail/README.md

 # Themes

-The Nylas N1 user interface is styled using CSS, which means it's easy to modify and extend.
+The Nylas Mail user interface is styled using CSS, which means it's easy to modify and extend.
 N1 comes stock with a few beautiful themes, and there are many more which have been built by community developers

 <center><img width=550 src="http://i.imgur.com/PWQ7NlY.jpg"></center>